|

 Most financial planners assume you want to run out of money a few

-days after you die.
+days after you die (your last cheque bounces).
 This means you save more than you earn early

 in your career then spend more than you earn after you retire.
 The